 These lovely leaves can be up to three inches wide and six inches in length.
 But what truly sets it apart are the baby plantlets that grow along the serrated leaf edges.
 Tiny miniatures of their mother plant, they act in lieu of seeds for the plant.

 The pinkish-grey flowers are long and tubular, dangling downward from long slender flower stalks.
 Seeing the flowers appear is rare, but does occasionally happen.
 Most of the appeal of this succulent plant comes from its foliage instead of the flowers.

-Some of the common names for this plant are Mexican hat plant, devil’s backbone, and the alligator plant.
+Some of the common names for these plants are Mexican hat plants, devil’s backbone, and the alligator plant.

 Mother Of Thousands Care